Artemis II astronauts made most of professional photography training

 “And the excitement in the back rooms and the front rooms as the images were being seen and being put out was pretty good.
 We were all very excited," Willoughby said.

-Besides the D5, the crew also utilized a Nikon Z9 mirrorless camera and several lenses, including a 14-24mm zoom, 80-400mm zoom and a standard 35mm.
+Besides the D5, the crew also utilised a Nikon Z9 mirrorless camera and several lenses, including a 14-24mm zoom, 80-400mm zoom and a standard 35mm.